pantheon-systems/documentation/source/_docs/guides/jenkins.md

     terminus connection:set ${SITE_ID}.dev git
     ```

-4. Jenkins creates a multidev and pushes the new code to this environment
+4. Jenkins creates a Multidev and pushes the new code to this environment

     ```nohighlight
     echo "Creating multidev"